 My granddad actually recommended this short memoir to me, which might also be made into a movie.
-It is the story of a man who begins working at Starbucks in his 60s when he is fired from his corporate job.
+It’s the story of a man who begins working at Starbucks in his 60s when he is fired from his corporate job.
 A lot of the Starbucks talk resonated with me as a former employee, as did his thoughts on being ashamed of his workplace.
-I have had those feelings previously, but as long as you are happy, that is what is most important, and that it what I took from Gill’s story.
+I’ve personally had those feelings previously.
+However, as long as you’re happy, that’s what’s most important and that’s what I took from Gill’s story.

 Hayley’s Rating: 3 out of 5 stars

 Around the web, I’ve got a serious case of wanderlust after viewing The Londoner’s posts from the Maldives.
 I really need to visit the nation soon, it just honestly looks magical.
 Leah from The Mochilera Diaries put together an article on 15 amazing South American adventures, and now I want this to be the next continent I tick off my list.
 I’ve enjoyed reading about cruises via Girl Tweets World and thank Our Oyster for sharing this Singapore trick with their readers.

 No new writing this month, unfortunately, but I am still writing entertainment copy for Entertainment Daily and completing the Hipmunk work featured above through Copypress.
 If you’re also a freelance copywriter, have a look at Copypress as they seem to still have positions available.